Nipah virus: Emergence

 The first cases of Nipah virus infection were identified in 1998, when an outbreak of neurological and respiratory disease on pig farms in peninsular Malaysia caused 265 human cases, with 108 deaths.
-The virus was isolated the following year in 1999.
+The virus was isolated in the following year of 1999.
 This outbreak resulted in the culling of one million pigs.
-In Singapore, 11 cases, including one death, occurred in abattoir workers exposed to pigs imported from the affected Malaysian farms.
+In Singapore, 11 cases, including one death, occurred in slaughterhouse workers exposed to pigs imported from the affected Malaysian farms.

 The name "Nipah" refers to the place, Sungai Nipah (literally nipah river') in Port Dickson, Negeri Sembilan, the source of the human case from which Nipah virus was first isolated.

-The outbreak was originally mistaken for Japanese encephalitis, but physicians in the area noted that persons who had been vaccinated against Japanese encephalitis were not protected in the epidemic, and the number of cases among adults was unusual.
+The outbreak was originally mistaken for Japanese encephalitis, but physicians in the area noted that people who had been vaccinated against Japanese encephalitis were not protected in the epidemic, and the number of cases among adults was unusual.
 Although these observations were recorded in the first month of the outbreak, the Ministry of Health failed to take them into account, and launched a nationwide campaign to educate people on the dangers of Japanese encephalitis and its vector, Culex mosquitoes.

 Symptoms of infection from the Malaysian outbreak were primarily encephalitic in humans and respiratory in pigs.
 Later outbreaks have caused respiratory illness in humans, increasing the likelihood of human-to-human transmission and indicating the existence of more dangerous strains of the virus.

 During the 1999 outbreak of Nipah virus, which occurred among pig farmers, the majority of human infections stemmed from direct contact with sick pigs and the unprotected handling of secretions from the pigs.

 Based on seroprevalence data and virus isolations, the primary reservoir for Nipah virus was identified as pteropid fruit bats, including Pteropus vampyrus (large flying fox), and Pteropus hypomelanus (small flying fox), both found in Malaysia.

-The transmission of Nipah virus from flying foxes to pigs is thought to be due to an increasing overlap between bat habitats and piggeries in peninsular Malaysia.
-In one outbreak, fruit orchards were in close proximity to the piggery, allowing the spillage of urine, faeces and partially eaten fruit onto the pigs.
+The transmission of the Nipah virus from flying foxes to pigs is thought to be due to an increasing overlap between bat habitats and piggeries in peninsular Malaysia.
+In one outbreak, fruit orchards were in proximity to the piggery, allowing the spillage of urine, feces, and partially eaten fruit onto the pigs.
 Retrospective studies demonstrate that viral spillover into pigs may have been occurring, undetected, in Malaysia since 1996.
 During 1998, viral spread was aided by the transfer of infected pigs to other farms, where new outbreaks occurred.